AkshayS80/LGMVIP-Web/README.md

   * IDE : VSCode

 ## Task 4 : Basic Calculator

+Create a calculator with HTML, CSS and JavaScript.
+Perform all basic operations and have all keys you would usually find on a simple calculator.

 #### Tools and Technologies
 This Project was built using :